 Due to the COVID-19 emergency, on-site Performance Management Review (PMR) assessments by the Facilities Management Specialists were cancelled for the December fiscal year end housing authorities.
 Therefore, the Facility Management categories have been omitted from the PMR document.

-- Cover sheet for AP

-- Tenant Satisfaction Survey 667 Program

-- Tenant Satisfaction Survey 200 and 705 Program
+- Cover sheet for tenant satisfaction surveys - Tenant Satisfaction Survey 200 and 705 Program - Tenant Satisfaction Survey 667 Program - Performance Management Review

 Resident Surveys - Background